 - Never download unauthorized documents from random websites to avoid data breaches

 - Keep database passwords in a secure place

-- Never share student information to unauthorized others or post these information to public places
+- Never share student information with unauthorized others or post this information to public places

 - Make sure to obtain signed and written consent from a student before releasing personally identifiable information (PII) to any employer, third party or resume referral database.